microchip-pic-avr-examples/atmega4809-getting-started-with-ac-studio/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Getting Started with Analog Comparator (AC) Examples (Microchip Studio)
+# Getting Started with Analog Comparator (AC) - Examples for the ATmega4809 Microcontroller with Microchip Studio

-  This repository contains examples of bare metal source code for Analog Comparator (AC) as described in [TB3211 - Getting Started with Analog Comparator (AC)](https://ww1.microchip.com/downloads/en/Appnotes/TB3211-Getting-Started-with-AC-DS90003211.pdf) document from Microchip.
+  This repository contains examples of bare metal source code for Analog Comparator as described in [TB3211 - Getting Started with Analog Comparator (AC)](https://ww1.microchip.com/downloads/en/Appnotes/TB3211-Getting-Started-with-AC-DS90003211.pdf) document from Microchip.
 The repository contains an Atmel Studio Solution with multiple projects:

-  * [<strong>Analog Signal Pulse Duration Measurement:</strong>](Analog_Signal_Pulse_Duration_Measurement) In this use case, the AC peripheral will be used to measure the input signal period and pulse duration (for more details, see [<strong>Analog Signal Pulse Duration Measurement</strong>](Analog_Signal_Pulse_Duration_Measurement)).
+  * [<strong>Analog Signal Pulse Duration Measurement:</strong>](Analog_Signal_Pulse_Duration_Measurement) In this use case, the AC peripheral will be used to measure the input signal period and pulse duration.
+For more details, see [<strong>Analog Signal Pulse Duration Measurement</strong>](Analog_Signal_Pulse_Duration_Measurement) project.
   * [<strong>Level Crossing Detector:</strong>](Level_Crossing_Detector) This example shows a basic initialization and set up for the AC peripheral.
-The application monitors an analog input signal, compares it to a fixed voltage and notifies the user via interrupt and an output pin every time the input signal crosses the fixed voltage level. (for more details, see [<strong>Level Crossing Detector</strong>](Level_Crossing_Detector)).
+The application monitors an analog input signal, compares it to a fixed voltage and notifies the user via interrupt and an output pin every time the input signal crosses the fixed voltage level.
+For more details, see [<strong>Level Crossing Detector</strong>](Level_Crossing_Detector) project.
   * [<strong>Preventing False Spike Detection:</strong>](Preventing_False_Spike_Detection) This example demonstrates the hysteresis features of the AC module that helps in avoiding frequent toggling of the AC when the positive input oscillates close to the negative input level.
-This application is similar to the level crossing detector application..
-Additionally, it has the Hysteresis mode enabled (for more details, see [<strong>Preventing False Spike Detection</strong>](Preventing_False_Spike_Detection)).
+This application is similar to the level crossing detector application.
+Additionally, it has the Hysteresis mode enabled.
+For more details, see [<strong>Preventing False Spike Detection</strong>](Preventing_False_Spike_Detection) project.